Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual_April_2017.md

-A range of tablets/eReaders meet the minimum requirements, including the Archos 70, Barnes & Noble Nook Color and Tablet, Huawei Ideos 7, Samsung Galaxy Tab 7 (starting with original 7 with Internet only, although the current generation), Cherry Tablet 2.
-Several RTI projects are using the original Kindle Fire and the Google/Asus Nexus 7.
-As of January, 2015, RTI recommends Nexus 7 16GB (USD199, USD227 including tax).
-However, other models are coming on the market and there may be other suitable solutions, but further testing needs to be done.
+A range of tablets/eReaders meet the minimum requirements, including the Archos 70, Barnes & Noble Nook Color and Tablet, Huawei Ideos 7, Samsung Galaxy Tab series, and Asus ZenPads.
+Several RTI projects have used Nexus, Asus and Samsung models.
+As of July, 2017, RTI recommends Samsung and Asus models of 7" or larger screens for EGRA/EGMA data collections.

 **Hardware purchase and delivery **